Muhammed2024Salama/Muhammed2024Salama/README.md

 ## 🎓 About Me

 I am a passionate **Mid-senior PHP & Laravel Developer** based in Egypt, actively open to remote and hybrid opportunities.
 I specialize in building scalable, secure, and maintainable web applications, focusing on clean code, modern best practices, and continuous learning.
+If you're looking for a developer who combines technical depth with strong collaboration and problem-solving skills — let's connect!

 ---